-I’ve recently been on a bit of a young adult reading kick, which is why, over the past week, I’ve accumulated an embarrassingly large stack of YA travel books.
+I’ve recently been on a bit of a young adult reading kick, which is why, over the past week, I’ve accumulated a giant stack of YA travel books.
 I love young adult travelogues.
 They’re an escape through unique, (often) breathtaking and dramatic storytelling.
 And I feel a different experience when I step into each journey.

 P.S.
 If you love reading, feel free to join the Eden Travel Book Club (shameless plug).
 We read one YA travel book together every month!

 Did you enjoy this post on YA travel books?
 Have you read any YA travel books that I should add to my TBR?
 What books are you reading this month?
 Let me know in the comments below!